lsst-dm/dmtn-218/index.rst

 Slack
 -----

-Most pipelines publish notifications of start, success, and failure to Slack channels.
+Most pipelines publish notifications of start, success, and failure to Slack channels using a custom Groovy library that uses the Slack API.
 Credentials for this are in the "ghslacker" Jenkins secret.

 SQuaSH